Jason Heyward Player Props: Dodgers vs. Giants

 Jason Heyward At The Plate

-- Heyward is hitting .235 with eight doubles, seven home runs and 19 walks.
+- Heyward has eight doubles, seven home runs and 19 walks while batting .231.

-- Heyward has driven in a run in 10 games this year (19.6%), including three games with more than one RBI (5.9%).
-He has also driven in three or more of his team's runs in one contest.
+- In 10 games this season (18.9%), Heyward has picked up an RBI, and in three of those games (5.7%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.